 Dálvi: Six Years in the arctic tundra

 Ultimately, Laura’s journey is one of profound self-reflection.
-It’s a narrative about finding oneself in the most unexpected places and cultivating a deep sense of belonging and understanding that home is not merely a physical location, but resides within us and in the connections we form with others
+It’s a story about finding yourself in the most unexpected places and understanding that home is not merely a physical location, but resides within us and in the connections we form with others:

 “I don’t know what the future holds, but knowing I’ve found the meaning of home, anything is possible.”